callumhackett/obsidian_polka_theme/README.md

 ## Notes

 Some UI features and community plugins may use the accent color as defined in your user settings (`Appearance > Accent color`), rather than the accent color of the theme.
 To avoid clashes, you might want to change the color in your settings to match the theme accent.
-If you find a color clash, [let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) and I'll patch it; using CSS snippets is strictly for dabblers and shouldn't be required for a good user experience.
+If you see a clash, [let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) and I'll patch it; this will help keep CSS snippets unnecessary for those who are happy with the default settings.